Skip to content

 1. Time Series Mode

-2. Group Mode
+2. Grouping Mode

 3. Query Tool

-4. Prom: Only returns PromQL query results.
+4. Prom: Returns only PromQL query results.

 Query History